Green Party of England and Wales: Drug policy

-The Green Party has an official drugs group, for drugs policy and research.
-The party wants to end the prohibition of drugs and create a system of legal regulation in order to minimise the harm associated with drug use as well as the harm associated with its production and supply.
+The Green Party has an official drugs group for drugs policy and research.
+The party wants to end the prohibition of drugs and create a system of legal regulation to minimise the harm associated with drug use as well as the harm associated with its production and supply.
 The party's view is that people have always used drugs and there will always be people that will use them, and therefore focus should be on minimising the harm associated with drug use and tackling the causes of why people take drugs (e.g. poverty, isolation, mental illness, physical illness, and psychological trauma).
 This sits alongside the party's belief that adults should be free to make informed decisions about their own drug consumption, while this freedom is also balanced with the government's responsibility to protect individuals and society from harm.
 The party considers the drugs issue to be a health issue, rather than a criminal one.

+The Green Party's 2024 election manifesto states its support for, "A National Commission to agree an evidenced based approach to reform of the UK's counterproductive drug laws.
+This will allow the UK to move towards a legally regulated market that stops criminal supply and profiteering, and that reduces harm including by preventing children accessing drugs."
+It goes on to state that, "Neither prohibition nor the policing of low-level drug offences, especially cannabis possession, have reduced use and consequently have had no impact on the size of the criminal market or the profits made by organised crime."
+The party favours the decriminalisation of the personal possession of drugs, support for diverting people to relevant services such as addiction, housing, employment and health support instead of the criminal justice system and supports harm reduction.
+The party states this would "free up hundreds of thousands of hours of police time, which could instead be invested in tackling other priorities which benefit wider society."

-The party also supports opening overdose prevention centres in towns and cities in order to prevent fatal overdoses, the transmission of HIV, hepatitis C and other illnesses, as well as offering a place for drug users to access health and treatment services.
+The party also supports opening overdose prevention centres in towns and cities to prevent fatal overdoses, the transmission of HIV, hepatitis C and other illnesses, as well as offering a place for drug users to access health and treatment services.
 The party supports devolving the decision-making on whether to open these sites to police, health services and local authorities.
 Ian Barnett from the Green Party says that: "The Policy of 'War on Drugs' has clearly failed.
 We need a different approach to the control and misuse of drugs."
 However, the party does aim to minimise drug use due to the negative effects on the individual and society at large.